sonzay281/sf-movie-location/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License -for more see [License](https://github.com/sonzay281/sf-movie-location/blob/master/LICENSE)
 MIT © [sonzay281](https://github.com/sonzay281)

 ## Acknowledgments